sstsimulator/sst-macro/docs/manual/manual.md

 ../configure --with-pth=/opt/local
 ````

-#### 2.1.6: fcontext (and a note on Boost)<a name="subsubsec:boost"></a>
+#### 2.1.6: fcontext<a name="subsubsec:fcontext"></a>

-Boost is no longer required for SST core.
-However, Boost 1.65 and above support the fcontext library for user-space threading,
-but this is now integrated directly with the SST/macro distribution.
+The fcontext library for user-space threading is now integrated directly with the SST/macro distribution.
 This provides much greater performance than GNU pth or standard Linux ucontext.
 Users may see as much as a 20\
-Your best bet is to just avoid doing anything with Boost.

 fcontext should be activated by default.
 To force activation fcontext, you can either set the environment variable:

 ````